Welcome to An Tir!

 Since you have probably been in the Society for several years, we felt that you would appreciate having an introduction to the Barony of Blatha an Oir and The Kingdom of AnTir that didn’t entail the usual SCA 101 stuff.
 You probably already know that stuff.
 What you may not know is the differences between your old Kingdom or Barony and Blatha an Oir.
 So, consider this a lesson in inter-Kingdom sociology.

 An Tir is a very large Kingdom.
-We currently have three Principalities: Summits (Southern Oregon), Avacal (Eastern & Northern BC, AB, SK, YK, NT), and Tir Righ (Western BC, Northern WA), so there are three Principality Coronets.
+We currently have two Principalities: Summits (Southern Oregon) and Tir Righ (Western BC, Northern WA), so there are two Principality Coronets.

 Blatha an Oir is located in what is commonly referred to as “Downtown An Tir,” called the western region merely for administrative purposes.
 Our nearest neighbors to the northeast include Barony of Madrone (Seattle and East King County), the Barony of Wyewood (South King County), The Barony of Aquaterra (Snohomish County).
 To the Northwest you have the Barony of Dragonslaire (Kitsap and North Mason Counties) and Shire of Druim Doineann (Port Angeles – Clallum & Jefferson Counties, WA).
 To the South is the Barony of Glymm Mere.

 Many Kingdoms have sumptuary laws that dictate who can wear what colors of clothing or headgear or whatever.
 Well, AnTir doesn’t have any Sumptuary Laws, save that you not wear anything that denotes a rank that you have not earned.
 Like all Kingdoms, you can’t wear a crown or coronet unless you are entitled to wear them.